feltnerm/uwponopoly/doc/scenarios/use_cases_and_scenarios.md

     2. The player watches the other players take their turns at the computer.
     3. The system displays a message telling the player that it is the player's turn.
     4. Gleefully snatching the keyboard from the other players, the player is presented with a menu of options of actions involving property and with a dice control.
+    5. The player decides to roll the dice.
+Each player is typically alloted one roll of the dice per turn.
+    6. The dice control shows a "three" and a "one".
+The player's token is advanced four spaces by the system.
+    7. The player's token lands on a property that is owned by another player.
+    8. The system automatically calculates the rent for the property and transfers that amount from the player's money supply to the owner's.
+    9. The player is presented with the same menu of options; however, since the player has already rolled, the dice control is deactivated.
+    10. The player tells the system that the player is done with the player's turn and passes the keyboard to the next player prompted by the system.

+2. Current Player rolls double.
+    1. The player has set up and started the game against several friends in "Pass'n'Play" mode, and it is now the player's turn.
+    4. The player is presented with a menu of options of actions involving property and with a dice control.
     5. The player uses the dice control to roll the dice.
     6. The dice control shows the player what the result of the psuedo-random roll is.
     7. In this case, the dice roll happened to be two "three's".
     8. The players token move forward six spaces on the board.
     9. After the token is moved to an unowned property.
 The user can purchase the property, modify existing properties, or, since the roll was a double, roll again.
     10. The player decides to roll again by using the dice control.
     11. The dice control indicates a "four" and a "five".
+If the player had rolled a double, the player would still not be able to take another turn.
     12. The player's token moves forward nine spaces.
     13. The player's token lands on another unowned property.
     14. The player now has the choice to purchase the property or modify existing properties.
     15. Since the player has already taken the turn, the dice control is shown to be deactivated.
     16. The player decides that the player's turn is over and uses a control to mark the turn as over.
-    17. The system displays a message of who's turn it is, and the player grudgingly relinquishes the keyboard.
+    17. The system displays a message of which player's turn it is, and the player grudgingly relinquishes the keyboard.

-2. Current Player rolls double.

 3. Current Player passes the "Go" ActionSpace.